Home > Analyses > Consumer Defensive > Target Corporation

 Opportunities

-• expansion of digital sales channels
+• Expansion of digital channels

 Threats

-• intense competition in discount retail
+• Intense competition in discount retail

 Stock Price Action Analysis